jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-more-hugo-improvements/index.md

 At this point I would advise you do some testing with the new version to determine if your site is not only rendering as expected but functioning too.
 You can do this with the good old `hugo serve` command as you would have used before when writing out articles, and fixing anything that looks out of place.

-However, since I'm going to be upgrading the hugo theme too, I'll do my testing in one hit then.
+However, since I'm going to be upgrading the hugo theme too, I'll do my testing in one hit [later in this post](#validation-and-testing).

 ### Updating Hugo in CI/CD

 We've only upgrading Hugo on our machines, but we also need to upgrade it in our CI/CD pipeline to ensure it deploys with the correct rendering too.
 We set this up in parts [3.1](/blog/who-goes-blogging-3-1-deployment-methods-travisci/) and [3.2](/blog/who-goes-blogging-3-2-deployment-methods-github-actions/).

-I'm using GitHub Actions for my CI/CD pipeline, so I need to head to `.github/workflows/deploy.yml` and change `hugo-version: "0.58.3"` to `hugo-version: "0.68.3"`. t's as easy as that!
+I'm using GitHub Actions for my CI/CD pipeline, so I need to head to `.github/workflows/deploy.yml` and change `hugo-version: "0.58.3"` to `hugo-version: "0.68.3"`.

+It's as easy as that thanks to the pre-made GitHub Action!

 ## Upgrading Hugo Theme

 ### A git submodules recap

-As mentioned before, I'm using hugo-coder as the theme for my Hugo website.
+As mentioned before, I'm using hugo-coder as the theme for my Hugo website which is being pulled as a submodule in my git repository.
+I can interface with it via the command `git submodules`.

 One of the cool things about `git submodules` is I don't need to have a copy of the source code for the theme in my project.
-I can just reference the codebase at a particular point in time - or a commit, and `git` will pull in the resources for which then my Hugo website can utilise it.
+I can just reference the codebase at a particular point in time - or a commit, and git will pull in the resources for which then my Hugo website can utilise it.

 We already defined this back in the [first post of this series](/blog/who-goes-blogging-1-getting-started/), in our root directory we created a file called `.gitmodules` with the following contents: